jundalisay/sp/content/en/research/sarkar/history/chapter-2e.md

 When they flower, they appear as if the trees are alive with fire.

-The Kash mir government has rightly banned the felling of these precious trees.
+The Kashmir government has rightly banned the felling of these precious trees.